 Icon status is an elusive, wild beast.

-See, no matter how many times you don a black bodysuit and the bedazzled gloves you lovingly hand-stitched to reenact the by now ubiquitous wedding dance floor song “Single Ladies,” you’ll never be as good as Beyoncé.
+See, no matter how many times you don a black bodysuit and the bedazzled gloves you lovingly hand-stitched to reenact the by now ubiquitous wedding dance floor song “Single Ladies”—pause for a minute to appreciate how many 11-year-old girls have done that in the last four years—you’ll never be as good as Beyoncé.

 And that’s what’s to love about the great Queen Bey.
 She’s a machine.
 She’s untouchable.
 And she makes us feel fierce, by proximity.